BlockchainCommons/Learning-FROST-from-the-Command-Line/04_1_Installing_Bitcoin_Tools.md

 Though signing Bitcoin transactions with a FROST group is now possible, none of the command line tools do quite what's required.
-Doing so instead requires using a branch of the ZF FROST Tools and a few hand constructed tools, along with the excellent Bitcoin command-line tool, BDK, the Bitcoin Development Kit.
+Doing so instead requires using a branch of the ZF FROST Tools and a few hand constructed helpers, along with the excellent Bitcoin command-line tool, BDK, the Bitcoin Development Kit.

 ## Equipment Inventory

-This section will take you through the installation of the following tools, which together will align you to sign and send a Bitcoin
+This section will take you through the installation of the following tools, which together will allow you to sign and send a Bitcoin
 transaction:

 * The Bitcoin Core client & server